COVID-19 Restaurant Resourcesby

 But while the idea of a mannequin joining you in a restaurant booth makes for a hilarious story, it’s important to remember that these creative distancing measures are part of a much bigger conversation about how restaurants are keeping their staff and customers safe during the pandemic.
-Even with many cities and states reopening, issues such as capacity limits and restrictions on indoor dining leave restaurateurs with the tricky task of keeping people apart in the very spaces created to bring people together.
+Even with many cities and states reopening, issues such as capacity limits and restrictions on indoor dining leave restaurateurs with the tricky task of keeping people apart and creating a contactless dining experience in the very spaces created to bring people together.

 Beyond simply stuffing mannequins in empty chairs, many restaurateurs are thinking about the practical steps they can take, while still delivering a great customer experience.
 Fortunately, there are many ways to promote social distancing in your restaurant that don’t involve dressing up mannequins or fashioning your own pool noodle hats.

 In this article, we’ll dive into the topic of social distancing, including:

 As the COVID-19 pandemic has worn on, public health organizations like the Centers for Disease Control and Prevention (CDC) have released new guidelines for how to prevent the risk of spreading COVID-19 in venues such as bars and restaurants.
 Whether dining takes place outside or indoors, the CDC notes that keeping diners spaced at least six feet apart (socially distanced) is crucial to lowering the risk of COVID-19 infections.
 This is because COVID-19 is primarily spread among people who are in close contact (within about six feet) for a prolonged period of time.